ZhanLiQxQ/JobTracker-Pro/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ---

-**Start your job search journey now!** 🎯

-If you have any questions, please submit an Issue or contact the development team.
+Feel free to open an issue if you have any questions, suggestions, or concerns🥺🥹.